What Is 3D Printing? And How to Get Started

 • Follow 3D printing enthusiasts and influencers on social media.

-Statista predicts that the market for 3D printing materials will grow to almost $4 billion by 2026, increasing from $1.5 billion in 2018 [2].
+Statista predicts that the market for 3D printing materials will grow to almost $4 billion by 2026, based on a projected annual growth of 12 percent from 2018 on [9].

 Placeholder